 Dealing with head lice is something most school officials and some parents are familiar with.
-If your child has head lice, you may wonder if the family dog is at risk of catching them or if the kids have lice?
-Did the kids catch lice from the cat?
+If your child has head lice, you may wonder if the family dog is at risk of catching them or if the kids caught the lice from the cat.
 A lice parasite infection is termed pediculosis, no matter what species of animal is affected by lice.

-Read on to find out more about lice; a class of ectoparasites that affect many animals, including humans.
+If you suspect that your pet has lice or other ectoparasites, see your vet for a definitive diagnosis.
 Lice are much easier to treat than other parasites such as fleas, and your vet will be able to recommend the best medicated shampoo, spray, or spot-on treatment for your pet to get rid of the lice.
 If your pet has lice, isolate the animal from other pets of the same species in your home to avoid the spread of lice.
 You'll probably need to treat your other pets out of caution anyway.
 Replace bedding, brushes and combs used by the affected pet and clean rugs, and furniture where your dog sits.